P-collab-web/stenography-web/README.md

 - **Step 5: Use the application**
   To encode: upload an image, enter a secret message and password, then download the encoded image.
   To decode: upload an encoded image, enter the correct password, and retrieve the hidden message.

+## 4.Technologies Used

+- **Python**
+  Core programming language used for implementing the application logic and functionality.

+- **Streamlit**
+  Framework used to build the interactive web-based user interface quickly and efficiently.

+- **Pillow (PIL)**
+  Library used for image processing, including reading, modifying, and saving image data.

+- **Cryptography**
+  Used to securely encrypt and decrypt messages באמצעות password-based key derivation (PBKDF2) and symmetric encryption (Fernet).

+- **Standard Python Libraries**
+  Includes modules such as `io`, `base64`, and `secrets` for handling data encoding, random generation, and file        processing.